WangYuanMike/Kubernetes/CKA_note.md

   - If it encounters errors from DaemoneSet, run `kubectl drain <worker node name> --ignore-damonsets --delete-local-data`
 - The above commands will add a taint on the worker node to prevent pods being scheduled onto it.
 Check it by `kubectl describe node | grep -i taint`
 - When the node can be used again after maintenance, then uncordon it `kubectl uncordon <worker node name>`
+## 5 APIs and Access
+### 5.1 Configuring TLS Access
+- Prepare ca certificate (server certificate), client certificate, and private key of client certificate:
+  - Retrieve data from `~./kube/config`
+  - Create pem file, e.g. `echo $client | base64 -d - > ./client.pem`
+- Execute curl command with these three pem files to access kube-apiserver
+  - `curl --cert ./client.pem --key ./client-key.pem --cacert /ca.pem https://k8smaster:6443/api/v1/pods`
+- Create pod through curl
+  - create a json file `curlpod.json` for to-be-created pod first
+  - `curl --cert ./client.pem --key ./client-key.pem --cacert /ca.pem https://k8smaster:6443/api/v1/pods -XPOST -H'Content-Type: application/json' -d @curlpod.json`

+**Remarks**:
+- TLS keys (i.e. cacert, client cert, and private key of client cert) are mandatory for accessing kube-apiserver.
+When using kubectl, it handles the TLS key stuff automatically for the user.
+When using curl or golang client, the TLS keys need to be taken care by the user through the ways mentioned above
+- kube-apiserver only accepts json format input, e.g. pod description. kubectl converts yaml file into json, while curl and golang does not do the convert.
+Therefore the input for them could only be json.
+So as the output
+- kube-apiserver requires a **Mutual TLS**, i.e. not only the server needs to prove its identity to the client, but the client needs to prove its identity to the server as well.
+That's why client cert and corresponding private key are needed in this case.
+Mutual TLS is normally used in the distributed system instead of the common browser/server scenario
+- [This Video](https://youtu.be/yzz3bcnWf7M?t=4726) explains the mechanism of the Mutual TLS.
+It also covers a lot of other aspects of TLS in the entire video
+### 5.2 Explore API Calls
+- Use strace to dump the operations of a k8s api call to a file `strace -o kubectl get endpoints > strace.out`
+- Search for system call `openat` in the dump file
+- One shoudl find many `openat` calls for directory `~/.kube/cache/discovery/k8smaster_6443`
+- Pick any of the directorys under the one mentioned above and look at the json in it, .e.g.
+  - `python3 -m json.tool <above_dir>/v1/serverresources.json | grep kind`
+  - `python3 -m json.tool <above_dir>/apps/v1/serverresources.json | grep kind`

+**Remarks**:
+- `~/.kube/cache/discovery/k8smaster_6443` provide meta-data of the k8s API objects, e.g. kind, name, shortnames, verbs/actions.
+It is a good place to check the skeleton of kube-apiserver